Edel Quinn(1907–1944)

 Edel Mary Quinn, Legion of Mary missionary

-The Cork bank-cashier's daughter who entered the Legion of Mary in Dublin at twenty-five despite a pulmonary tuberculosis diagnosis that her doctors said gave her months, was sent as the Legion's envoy to East and Central Africa in 1936, founded over six hundred local Legion *praesidia* across the region across eight years, and died of TB in a Nairobi sanatorium on 12 May 1944 aged thirty-six.
+The Cork bank-cashier's daughter who entered the Legion of Mary despite a tuberculosis diagnosis that gave her months, was sent as the Legion's envoy to East and Central Africa in 1936, founded over six hundred local Legion praesidia across the region, and was declared Venerable by John Paul II.

 Achievements